Survey of Ophthalmology

 Survey of Ophthalmology is a review journal dedicated to publishing reviews of ophthalmological topics by established authorities in that particular field.
 It is a strictly refereed journal with a bi-monthly publication schedule.
 The procedure of evaluating and inviting specific topics is done primarily by selecting current academics with a record of innovative and original research, supported by publications in international peer journals.

+The journal is a clinically oriented review journal that keeps ophthalmologists up to date through expert-authored, peer-reviewed reviews on clinically important topics.
+It also publishes feature articles, section reviews, book reviews, and abstracts.

+The Journal is indexed in Scopus, Medline, Science Citation Index Expanded.